Service (The Walking Dead): Plot

 At Alexandria, Michonne takes a hidden sniper rifle and leaves for a field, with a burnt-out car, to practice with the weapon.
 A walker eventually approaches and she misses it several times, and eventually decapitates it with her katana.
 She finds one of her stray bullets hit a deer, and she carries it back to Alexandria.

 Meanwhile, Negan and his Saviors, including a captive Daryl, arrive earlier than expected to collect half of Alexandria's supplies.
 Rick says they have already set out half of their supplies, but Negan retorts that he gets to determine what they take, as they are providing a "service" to the community.
 He orders his Saviors to search the homes, taking their beds.
 Dwight forces Rosita and Spencer to collect Daryl's motorcycle from the nearby woods.
 While outside of Alexandria, Spencer expresses his concern that Rick is not more accepting of Negan's rule.
-Rosita recovers a gun and they find Daryl's bike.
+Rosita recovers a gun from the undead corpse of a Savior and they find Daryl's bike.

 As they wait, Negan taunts Rick over video footage taken from when Rick's group first arrived in Alexandria, and asks to see the "sick girl" Maggie.
 Gabriel appears and asks if Negan would like to pay his respects to her, tricking him into believing Maggie is dead.
 Their conversation is broken by a gunshot, and they congregate at the community's infirmary.
-There, Carl holds a Savior at gunpoint.
-Negan is impressed by Carl's bravery but forces him to stand down, and then demands to see the armory, as Alexandria seems to have a lot of guns.
+There, Carl holds a Savior named David at gunpoint due to the man taking too much of the medicine away from them along with another Savior as well.
+Negan is impressed by Carl's bravery but forces him to stand down otherwise he will kill someone to prove a point to them again in which Carl complies at once, and then Negan demands to see the armory, as Alexandria seems to have a lot of guns.
 After Olivia shows Negan around the armory, he instructs them to turn over all the guns, including those that Rick's group had stolen from one of his outposts.
 As the Saviors load the guns on their trucks, they find two listed in the inventory missing, and Negan threatens to kill Olivia if they aren't returned.
 Rick and the other Alexandria survivors search through the homes to find them, and Rick discovers them, along with a stash of food, hidden in Spencer's home.